FROM THE BOARD OF THE EUROPEAN BANKING FEDERATION:

 Raymond Frenken, Head of Communications & CSR

 About the EBF:

-The European Banking Federation is the voice of the European banking sector, bringing together national banking associations from 45 countries.
+The European Banking Federation is the voice of the European banking sector, bringing together national banking associations from across Europe.
 The EBF is committed to a thriving European economy that is underpinned by a stable, secure and inclusive financial ecosystem, and to a flourishing society where financing is available to fund the dreams of citizens, businesses and innovators everywhere.
 Website: www.ebf.eu Twitter: @EBFeu.